dgmouris/zero_to_api/README.md

             ![alt text](https://github.com/dgmouris/zero_to_api/blob/master/images/zero_to_api_cats_apply_migrate.png)

 - Now that we have tables in our database, let's add them to the admin project so that we can add some data
-    - go to the admin.py in your cats folder and modify it like the following picture.
+    - go to the admin.py in your cats folder and modify it the following contents.
 ```python
 from django.contrib import admin